Cléo de Mérode: Biography

-In 1898, de Mérode was awarded first prize at a exhibit of the New York Camera Club as being the most beautiful woman in Paris.
-In 1900, she caused a sensation at the Exposition Universelle with her fake Cambodian dance.
+In 1898, de Mérode was awarded first prize at an exhibit of the New York Camera Club as being the most beautiful woman in Paris.
+In 1900, she caused a sensation at the Exposition Universelle when she performed traditional Javanese and Khmer dances.
 She also appeared in two films, one of which was hand-tinted in color; both showed her dancing.
-At the height of her popularity, she chose to dance at the Folies Bergère in a three-act pantomime titled Lorenza, taking the risk to do something other elites of the ballet had never done before.
+In 1901, Édouard Marchand organized for her to dance at the Folies Bergère in a three-act pantomime titled Lorenza, taking the risk to do something other elites of the ballet had never done before.
 Her performance gained her a new following, and her popularity further increased.
 In 1902, de Mérode performed at the Alhambra in London, where her performance was not well received.
-In contrast, she was popular in Sweden, visiting there in 1903 and 1904.
+In contrast, she was popular in Sweden, Denmark, and Norway, visiting there in 1903 and 1904.
+In Stockholm, crowds in the street would prevent her from returning to her hotel.
+Upon returning to Paris, de Mérode turned over 3,000 love letters from her German and Scandinavian admirers to the editor of Le Figaro, many of which were subsequently printed.
 In 1904, she reprised her role as Phryne at the Olympia.
+That same year, she performed alongside dancer Paul Franck in Tanagra, a dance in Ancient Greek style.
+During her stay in Munich from 1903 to 1904, she was the model for the painters Friedrich August von Kaulbach and Franz von Lenbach.
 In 1906, it was reported that 50,000,000 photographs of de Mérode had been sold and that a single Berlin firm produced 4,000,000 a year.
 The following year, Everybody's Magazine compared her to the Virgin Mary.
-Jean Cocteau wrote of her, "She is the beauty of beauty, the virgin who is not, the Pre-Raphaelite lady who walks with downcast eyes through groups [...]
+Jean Cocteau called her the "Belle of the beautiful ones" and wrote of her, "She is the beauty of beauty, the virgin who is not, the Pre-Raphaelite lady who walks with downcast eyes through groups [...]
 The profile of Cléo is so graceful, so divine that the cartoonists break it."